Skip to content

 Invoice discounting (confidential)

 The most common form for established businesses.
 You continue to manage your own sales ledger and credit control.
 Your customers do not know that invoices are being financed.
-Available to businesses with strong credit control processes and £100k+ annual turnover.
+Most invoice discounting facilities require strong credit control processes and a minimum annual turnover of around £250,000 (some lenders set the bar higher).

 Invoice factoring